jsmit659/BioMed-Midterm/README.md

 GPU: NVIDIA RTX3050Ti 8Gb RAM Boost Clock: 1.78GHz\
 RAM: 40GB DDR4

+#### Note: The Models are seperated into their own notebook files.
+The file JohnSmith_AssignmentMidtermProject.ipynb contains the full file with all outputs.

 ### Introduction to SRGANs
 Super Resolution GAN (SRGAN) Links to an external site.is a deep learning architecture that uses a combination of GANs and convolutional neural networks (CNNs) to generate high-resolution images from low-resolution images.
 The idea behind SRGAN is to train a generator network to create high-resolution images that are as close as possible to the real high-resolution